-Using your notebook shows you how to use the standard components of your system.
-In this part of the manual you will also find out what you can do with a Memory StickTM.

-- Connecting peripheral devices explains how you can add functionality by connecting various peripherals. - Getting help explains the support options available to you, and offers basic troubleshooting tips. - Precautions provides facts and advice about using your notebook. - ☐ Glossary refers to terms used in this manual. - Refer to your Software Guide for information on the software and the Sony applications. - About the Software is a short description of the features of the software available with VAIO systems. - ☐ Using Video software explains how to use Sony video software: DVgater and Network Smart Capture. - Managing audio files with SonicStage explains how to convert your existing MP3, WMA and WAV format audio files into ATRAC3 format. - ☐ Using PictureGear Studio explains how to get the most enjoyment out of your photographs taken with a digital camera. - □ Using Click to DVD explains how to capture video images from a digital external device (camera, VCR, etc.) and write them to a DVD\. - Using VAIO Media explains how to enjoy music, video and photos through your home networking environment. - □ Customising your computer explains how to configure your modem and set a wallpaper.
+- □ Using your notebook shows you how to use the standard components of your system.
+In this part of the manual you will also find out what you can do with a Memory Stick[TM]. - Connecting peripheral devices explains how you can add functionality by connecting various peripherals. - ☐ Getting help explains the support options available to you, and offers basic troubleshooting tips. - Precautions provides facts and advice about using your notebook. - Glossary refers to terms used in this manual. - Refer to your Software Guide for information on the software and the Sony applications. - About the Software delivered with your computer is a short description of the features of the software delivered with your system. - Using Video software explains how to use Sony video software: DVgate, and Network Smart Capture. - Managing audio files with SonicStage explains how to convert your existing MP3, WMA and WAV format audio files into ATRAC3 format. - □ Using PictureGear Studio explains how to get the most enjoyment out of your photographs taken with a digital camera. - □ Using Click to DVD explains how to capture video images from a digital external device (camera, VCR, etc.) and write them to a DVD. - Using VAIO Media explains how to enjoy music, video and photos through your home networking environment. - □ Customizing your computer explains how to configure your modem, set a wallpaper or select a screensaver.

-- Installing and updating applications explains how to install, run or uninstall a software application. - Managing drivers explains how to install, update or uninstall a driver. - \ Depending on your model.
-Read the printed Specifications document for more information. - In the VAIO-Link Customer Service Guide you will find all the VAIO-Link information you need, including specific contact numbers for each country.
+- Installing and updating applications explains how to install, run or uninstall a software application. - ☐ Managing drivers explains how to install, update or uninstall a driver. - In the VAIO-Link Customer Service Guide you will find all the VAIO-Link information you need, including specific contact numbers for each country.